mle2718/CHAJI-Effort-Displacement---Scallop/README.md

 # A Few Guidelines For Contributing

 1. [Our Code of Conduct](code_of_conduct.md)
 2. The *main* branch should always work.
-So, commit directly to main if the change cannot break any existing code.
+Committing directly to main should *only* be done for writing text or comments.
-3. If you're in doubt, create a branch and develop your code there.
+3. For all other changes, please create a branch and develop your code there.
 Then, issue a [pull request](https://github.com/NEFSC/READ-SSB-CHAJI-Effort-Displacement---Scallop/compare) and please make sure to request review(s) from the appropriate person(s).
-4. Once a pull request is approved, the originator should merge and delete the now-unnecessary branch.
+4. Once a pull request is approved, the originator should merge and delete the branch if warranted.

 # Testing and Functionality